top of page

 "Morris Avenue"

-Morris Avenue was one of the Birmingham's first streets.
+Morris Avenue was one of Birmingham's first streets.
 It looks directly toward Sloss Furnaces.